 Media Lens: Iran Rejects US Ceasefire Proposal and Submits Own Conditions

 Iran has rejected the US ceasefire plan, stating it is one-sided and has submitted its own proposal for peace.
-The Iranian government continues to assert its stance while indicating that diplomatic discussions could still be possible, as outlined in the article available in international political developments and global news coverage.
+The Iranian government continues to assert its stance while indicating that diplomatic discussions could still be possible, as there is eagerness to reach an accord.
+Iran has the upper hand and has resisted the US and Israeli surge with precision and exceptional artillery.

 Quick links: